 If required, we recommend supportive shoes and arch supports that allow you to walk without difficulty.

 These results make it easier for you to continue performing physical activities such as walking, running, and participating in sports, despite flattened feet.
-The treatment plan also reduces the risk of developing other medical issues caused by the deformity.
+Our flat feet treatment plan also reduces the risk of developing other medical issues caused by the deformity.

 Schedule an initial consultation to receive quality care and effective treatment at Specialized Physical Therapy clinic in Fair Lawn, NJ.
 Please call 201-773-8851 for further details.